Corhero/app-starter/README.md

 * It's been months since I worked on this and when I cloned the repo again and opened the `index.html` in my browser it was throwing a JS error in the console.
 Basically complaining about `$` being undefined.
 Doh! jQuery isn't included.
 I have to run `npm install` to get it...
 * I will now add instructions right at the top of this readme to make sure people know what to do with this repo.
 * Done.
 Commit.
 Push.

+#### 21. Upgrading jQuery because it is a security vulnerability to run pre v3
+* I updated the version in `package.json` and pushed those changes